 This week on Milton Hershey’s 163rd birthday, Founders Hall stands true to the vision of MHS; building a better life for children in need.

-Currently under construction, Founders Hall will open its new Visitors Center virtually this November with state-of-the-art technology that will leave a lasting impression of the Hersheys’ philanthropy and how their generosity gave hope to so many.
+MHS looks forward to the grand opening of the Founders Hall Virtual Visitors Center coming soon.
+It will virtually display the state-of-the-art technology that will leave a lasting impression of the Hersheys’ philanthropy and how their generosity gave hope to so many.